GuilleAngulo/portafolio/README.md

 ### Installing

 It is necessary to fill both variables at '/server/util/global.js' with your email account and password.
 Its important to allow to Gmail Account access from Low Secure Apps, otherwise it won´t work.
-Also you can change the configuration for another email account at '/server/controllers/contact.js', editing "transporter" variable (See https://nodemailer.com/about/).
+Also is possible to change the configuration for another email account at '/server/controllers/contact.js', editing "transporter" variable (See https://nodemailer.com/about/).

 Start running the API server